 Where and what did you study?

 I went to University at Saint Petersburg.
 I studied Art.
-Saint Petersburg is ideal for it: just think about the treasures of the Ermitage Museum!
+Saint Petersburg is ideal for it: just think about the treasures of the Hermitage Museum!
 The setting and history of the place are unique.
 To this day, I retain a passion for Flemish painting, especially still lives, for example.
-The Ermitage collection is exceptional.
+The Hermitage collection is exceptional.
 And portraits: particularly Gainsborough.

-What brought you from the collections of the Ermitage to the banks of the Thames?
+What brought you from the collections of the Hermitage to the banks of the Thames?